 Lynford was not the only church built by Mme Lyne-Stephens.
 She also built the splendid church of Our Lady and the English Martyrs in Cambridge, selling her pearls to do so.
 It was known for many years as the ‘Dolls’ eye church’.

 Of the Trust’s thirteen Leased Churches, one is Roman Catholic.
 The Church of Our Lady of Consolation and St Stephen is leased from the Diocese of East Anglia.
 The Norfolk Churches Trust took over this Church in 2009.

-The church can be reached via forestry track 34, off West Tofts Road, IP26 5EL.
+The church, which is hidden in trees can be reached via forestry track 34, off West Tofts Road, IP26 5EL.
 It should usually be open during daylight hours, and you can contact the Keyholder on 01842 878246.